 Scott joined Summit Partners in 1996 and is focused primarily on the technology sector.
 Scott founded the firm's London office in 2001, which he managed through 2016.

 Scott has made investments in -- and served as a board director for -- more than 25 companies.
-Currently he is a director of Acturis Limited, AVAST Software, Calypso Technology, PrismHR and vente-privee.com.
+Currently he is a director of Acturis Limited, Avast, Calypso Technology, PrismHR and vente-privee.com.
 His prior directorships include 360T Group (acquired by Deutsche Börse), DentalPro (acquired by BC Partners), Hittite Microwave Corporation (NASDAQ: HITT, later acquired by Analog Devices), Jamba!
 AG (acquired by VeriSign), Multifonds (acquired by Temenos), Ogone (acquired by Ingenico), SafeBoot (acquired by McAfee), Web Reservations International (acquired by Hellman & Friedman) and Welltec International (acquired by Exor and 7 Industries).

 Prior to Summit Partners, Scott worked as a strategy consultant with McKinsey & Company in the financial institutions group.
 He also served in a variety of U.S. federal government positions, including at the White House and Department of Justice.